-The following are online programs offered through the Toledo Campus:
+The following are online programs\ offered through the Toledo Campus:

 - 1. Bachelor of Science in Health Care Administration (completion program for those with an Associate Degree or approved healthcare diploma) - 2.
-Bachelor of Science in Medical Imaging (completion program for those with an Associate Degree in specified related fields) Online delivery pending approval by the Higher Learning Commission - 3.
+Bachelor of Science in Medical Imaging (completion program for those with an Associate Degree in specified related fields) - 3.
 Bachelor of Science in Nursing (completion program for Registered Nurses)